winsvold/sanity/packages/@sanity/client/README.md

 Sanity uses ISO dates (YYYY-MM-DD) in UTC timezone for versioning.
 The explanation for this can be found [in the documentation](http://sanity.io/help/api-versioning)

 In general, unless you know what API version you want to use, you'll want to set it to todays UTC date.
-By doing this, you'll get all the latest bugfixes and features, while preventing any timezone confusion and locking the API to prevent breaking changes.
+By doing this, you'll get all the latest bugfixes and features, while locking the API to prevent breaking changes.

 **Note**: Do not be tempted to use a dynamic value for the `apiVersion`.
-The whole reason for setting a static value is to prevent unexpected, breaking changes.
+The reason for setting a static value is to prevent unexpected, breaking changes.

 In future versions, specifying an API version will be required.
 For now (to maintain backwards compatiblity) not specifying a version will trigger a deprecation warning and fall back to using `v1`.